home-assistant/home-assistant.io/source/_integrations/homewizard.markdown

 | Active water usage | liter per minute | HWE-WTR | The current usage of water. |
 | Total water usage | m3 | HWE-WTR | Total of water measured since installation. |

-## Switches
+## Energy Socket

-The Wifi Energy Socket (`HWE-SKT`) outlet state can be controlled the switch platform.
+The Wifi Energy Socket (`HWE-SKT`) outlet state and status light can be controlled.
 There are two switches:

 - **Switch**: Controls the outlet state of the Energy Socket.
 This switch is locked out when `Switch Lock` is turned on.
 - **Switch lock**: Forces the outlet state in the `on` position and disables the physical button.
 This option is useful when the socket is used for a device that must not be turned off, such as a refrigerator.

+You can also control the green status light level percentage with **Light level**.
+This light turns on when the `Switch` is on.